Yūichirō Miura: Alpine career

-Miura went to Tasman Glacier, Aoraki / Mount Cook (August 1966).
+Miura at the Tasman Glacier in 1966.

 Miura opened a ski school in the early 1960s.
 Miura competed in speed skiing and downhill skiing.
 His advanced ability to ski, especially in the backcountry, required him to reach high elevations by hiking enabling him to learn wintertime Alpine mountaineering.
 Once he became a prolific mountain climber, Miura began challenging larger mountains and skied down many of them.

 Prior to his record-setting trip to Italy in 1964, Miura tried to develop low-drag skiwear using the wind tunnel laboratory of the Institute of Space and Astronautical Science of the Defense Agency (now the Ministry of Defense).
 While active in ski competitions, he competed in the 100-meter section of the steep slope downhill.
 He held the world's highest record for one day, which was established in Italy at Kilometer Lanchard in July 1964 with a speed of 172.084 km/h.
 He was the first Japanese speed skier to compete in Italy.
 In 1966 he was invited to the Tasman Glacier in New Zealand, where he met Edmund Hillary.
 Also in 1966, he was the first person to ski Mount Fuji.

 Miura became the first person to ski on Mount Everest on May 6, 1970, at age 37.
-Using a parachute to slow his descent, he skied down nearly 6,600 vertical feet from the South Col (elevation over 7900 m, before falling for some 1300 ft, and stopping just 250 ft from plunging into the bergschrund at the upper reaches of the Khumbu Glacier.
+Using a parachute to slow his descent, he skied down nearly 6,600 vertical feet from the South Col (elevation over 7900 m), before falling for some 1300 ft, and stopping just 250 ft from plunging into the bergschrund at the upper reaches of the Khumbu Glacier.
 The 1975 film The Man Who Skied Down Everest documented the accomplishment.
 The film won the Academy Award for Best Documentary Feature Film, the first athletics film to do so.